Best used cars in Canada for 2023

 Shoppers have loads of options to treat themselves when it comes to luxury cars.
 Among those, it’s very tough to beat a Lexus if you’re after a smart buy that’s packed with long-term value and a confidence-inspiring reputation.

 Toyota’s luxury division launched its ES model back in 1989, impressing reviewers and customers alike with compelling pricing, styling, features and reliability.
-Today, some three million global sales later, a second-hand Lexus ES makes a smart buy.
-This luxury sedan is packed with modern must-haves like advanced safety technology, available AWD and available hybrid power.
+This long-popular luxury sedan is packed with modern must-haves like advanced safety technology, available AWD and available hybrid power.
+The seventh (current) generation Lexus arrived for the 2019 model year.
 Highly ranked for dependability and reliability, the Lexus ES sees many repeat buyers.

 Read our review of the Lexus ES.

-Genesis is rapidly proving that its luxury cars make some of the smartest second-hand buys on the road today.
+Genesis luxury cars are some of the smartest second-hand buys on the road today.
 Genesis owners typically report the fewest problems with their vehicles as they age.

-Thankfully, the same attention to detail that went into the G90’s aesthetics and equipment also made its way into the engineering; this car ages gracefully and with minimal issues to report.
+The same attention to detail that went into the G90’s aesthetics and equipment also made its way into the engineering; this car ages gracefully and with minimal issues.
 Owners tend to love the understated looks and excellent overall value.
+You don’t have to take their word for it, either: the model won two Good Design Awards in 2022 for its overall style and integrated cockpit design.

 Read our review of the Genesis G90.